How to build a churn prediction model that actually works

 Please feed me!
 Feature engineering and data leakage on the menu.

-As previously said, building a predictive model is not a big deal.
+As previously said, building a prediction model is not a big deal.
 Really.
 As long as you feed your model the right data.

 Typical data to feed your churn prediction model includes customer data, transactional data and usage data.